 Strong economic outcomes do not occur in a vacuum.
-Therefore, the REIV will continue to lobby all sides of politics to influence a healthy regulatory environment prior to the Victorian Election in November 2018.
+Therefore, the REIV will continue to lobby all sides of politics to influence a healthy regulatory environment to support our industry.

 In addition to our traditional focus on planning, infrastructure and sustainable development, the REIV will lobby political parties to address member concerns about accessing capital, the burden of increasing taxation, cutting red tape and investing in skills and training for our members.